-Testing is an important aspect of our project.
-This is a software project so our responsibility is to ensure that the software works as expected and is correct.
+Testing is an essential aspect of our project.
+This is a software project, so our responsibility is to ensure that the software works as expected and provides accurate information.
 We have to ensure that the data flow between the frontend, backend, and databases is correct; we will use Swagger, Postman, Influx CLI, and other software testing tools to quantify the correctness of the data flow.
-In addition ,we also must make LLM results have high accuracy as part of having correct responses to users.
-In addition we will also be using CI/CD testing to make sure that the previous implementations are still working as expected.
-Overall we are focusing on a system of testing that consists of iterative testing and detecting issues early on the project to reduce further issues.
+In addition, we must ensure that LLM results have high accuracy as part of having correct user responses.
+In addition we will also be using CI/CD testing to ensure that the previous implementations are still working as expected.
+Overall, we are focusing on a system of iterative testing and detecting issues early on the project to reduce further problems.
 We plan to use unit, interface, integration, system, regression, acceptance, and security testing as part of the requirements specified for this project.